NervanaSystems/ngraph/doc/sphinx/source/provenance/overview.rst

 by associating a set of nodes, called a *provenance group*, with the node.
 Any tags added to the node are also added to the nodes in the provenance group.

-An updated implementation of the functionality of builders is the fused op, a node that can replace itself with a subgraph.
+An updated implementation of the functionality of builders is the *fused op*, a node that can replace itself with a subgraph.
 When the node is expanded into a subgraph, a vector of values is returned, corresponding to outputs of the original fused op; the tags of the fused op are added to all nodes